 - severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry, or bloody stools; calf pain, swelling, or tenderness; change in the amount of urine produced; chest pain; confusion; dark urine; decreased coordination; fainting; fast or irregular heartbeat; fever, chills, or sore throat; hallucinations; joint pain; loss of appetite; mental or mood changes; pain, tenderness, or unusual swelling in the neck, groin, or under the arms; red, swollen, blistered, or peeling skin; severe or persistent dizziness or headache; severe or persistent nausea or vomiting; shortness of breath; speech problems; stomach pain; sudden unusual weight gain; swelling of the hands, ankles, or feet; swollen lymph nodes; ulcers or sores in the mouth; uncontrolled muscle movements; unusual bruising or bleeding; unusual tiredness; vision or eye problems; yellowing of the skin or eyes.

-You can buy Cheap Carbamazepine Tablets online from the Swiss Pharmacy.
-Zen Tablets are available in pills of 200 mg.
+You can buy Cheap Carbamazepine Extended Release Tablets online from the Swiss Pharmacy.
+Zen Retard Tablets are available in pills of 200 mg and 400 mg.
 The 200 mg pills are priced at only $0.16 per unit if you place an order for 500 tablets.

 This Product was added to our catalogue on Friday, 21.
 August 2009.